-Some specific focii of Green Acton’s water quantity concerns have included:
+Some specific foci of Green Acton’s water quantity concerns have included:

-- Nagog Pond: Concord’s application to expand their water treatment capacity at Nagog Pond brought to the foreground the 1884 Law under which Acton, Littleton and Concord all have rights to water from Nagog Pond.
+- Nagog Pond: Concord’s application to expand its water treatment capacity at Nagog Pond brought to the foreground the 1884 Law under which Acton, Littleton, and Concord all have rights to water from Nagog Pond.
 This, in turn, catalyzed discussion about whether Acton needs additional water sources, above and beyond the existing groundwater wells.